Property management license requirements - A comprehensive guide

 LinkedinTwitter

 Property managers play an essential role in local real estate markets.
-Once sales are done, it is the property manager who takes care of the building and grounds.
-Typically, he or she also handles the building's budget and may recommend rental and sales rates to the owner.
+Once sales are done, the property managers take care of the building and grounds.
+They also handle the building’s budget and may recommend rental and sales rates to the owner.

 Working as a property manager